karnowski/pairhost/README.md

 # Pairhost

-Create an EC2 instance for Relevance, Inc. remote pairing!
-It creates the instance and reports the public DNS name right from the command line.
+Manage EC2 instances for remote pairing the style that Relevance prefers.

-## How To Use
+## How to Use

-    # install bundler
-    bundle install
+    gem install pairhost
-    cp config.example.yml config.yml
+    pairhost init
-    # edit the config to use real EC2 & AMI stuff (ask me if you need it)
+    # edit ~/.pairhost/config.yml to use your real EC2 & AMI settings
-    #TODO: ./pairhost up
+    pairhost up